Fair Representation in Parliamentary Summaries: Measuring and Mitigating Inclusion Bias: Results and Discussion

 where $\beta_0$, $\beta_1$ and $\beta_2$ represent coefficients for the intercept, linear and quadratic terms, while $\gamma_m$ represents the method effect for method $m$, with $\beta_m$ and $\theta_m$ describing the effects of method $m$ on the speaker order bias.
-Table \ref{tab:beta_regression} reports regression coefficients for all LLMs.
-All models show a strong positional/order bias using the default generator method, with a negative coefficient on speaker position $\beta_1$.
-All models but GPT-4.1 also show a significant positive quadratic term $\beta_2$ indicating that summaries favour early and late speakers, disadvantaging those in the middle.
+Table~\ref{tab:beta_regression} reports regression coefficients for all LLMs.
+All models display a strong positional bias under default flat summarisation.
+Most show a significant negative effect associated with speaking later in the debate ($\beta_1$).
+All models except GPT-5 also exhibit a significant positive quadratic term, $\beta_2$, indicating that summaries favour speakers who contribute early and late, to the detriment of those in the middle.
+As a naive baseline for mitigating attention bias, we evaluate a simple addition to the system prompt (\texttt{You must give equal attention to all speakers in your summary}).
+Across all models, this prompting strategy has no significant impact on speaker order bias.

-Our proposed \textit{hierarchical} summarisation method significantly alters the bias profile across all LLMs -- $\delta_H$ consistently shows a positive interaction with speaker order, reducing the bias towards earlier speakers, and in all cases where models show a bias towards later speakers (i.e., $\beta_2$ is significant and positive), we find a significant negative $\theta_H$ term.
-This suggests hierarchical summarisation reduces speaker order bias.
-With $\gamma_H$ negative and significant in the larger models (Claude and GPT), we note that the reconstruction fidelity for speakers at the beginning of the debate is lower than with the default method.
+Our proposed \textit{hierarchical} summarisation methods significantly alters the bias profile across all LLMs with greater effects at deeper hierarchical structures.
+The coefficient $\delta_H$ consistently shows a positive interaction with speaker order, reducing the bias towards earlier speakers, and in all cases where models show a bias towards later speakers (i.e., $\beta_2$ is significant and positive), we find a significant negative $\theta_H$ term.
+These results indicate hierarchical summarisation reduces speaker order bias and mitigates the so-called ``\textit{middle-curse}''.

-The \textit{grouped} method shows similar but weaker effects, without significant coefficients, indicating potential but uncertain bias reduction.
-The \textit{prompted} method, by contrast, does not significantly reduce bias and may trend toward slightly worse order effects in the Claude-based summaries; the positive method effect $\gamma_P$ indicates a more thorough account of the earlier speakers than the other approaches.
-However, without a significant improvement in $\delta_P$, this leads to increased order bias, as the model still fails to adequately attend to speakers appearing later in the debate.

-Overall, the larger models (Claude and GPT) behave quite differently to the smaller models (Mistal and Phi-4).
-For instance, prompting the model to attend equally to all speakers has no effect on the smaller models, while in the case of the larger models it leads to improved speaker fidelity for early speakers (and increases the bias in the Claude-based summaries).
-While \textit{hierarchical} summarisation reduces the speaker order bias across all models, it has the greatest effect on the smaller models as it flattens the bias \textit{and} increases overall fidelity.